kamirov/song-synonymizer/README.md

 ## Known server bugs

-- Occasionally "preserve word syllables" flag doesn't actually preserve word syllables.
-I haven't picked up a pattern yet, but saw it happening with "man" ("mankind" has the same number of syllables as "man", app? really?) and a couple of others I can't recall
+- ~~Occasionally "preserve word syllables" flag doesn't actually preserve word syllables.
+I haven't picked up a pattern yet, but saw it happening with "man" ("mankind" has the same number of syllables as "man", app? really?) and a couple of others I can't recall~~ Nevermind, this was a data issue.
+Some data from the Words API is just jenkem

 ## To-(but-probably-won't)-do